-It’s more helpful to know the actual chance of implementing false results and to make sure that your results aren’t compromised by adding multiple goals.
+It is more helpful to know the actual chance of implementing false results and to make sure that your results are not compromised by adding multiple goals.

 Segmentation and statistical significance

-Optimizely lets you segment your results so you can see if certain groups of visitors behave differently from your visitors overall.
-However, Optimizely does not perform additional false discovery rate correction for segmented results.
-This means in the context of repeatedly segmenting results and hunting for statistically significant results, it's much more likely that said significant results are false positives.
+Optimizely Experimentation lets you segment your results so you can see if certain groups of visitors behave differently from your visitors overall.
+However, Optimizely Experimentation does not perform additional false discovery rate correction for segmented results.
+This means in the context of repeatedly segmenting results and hunting for statistically significant results, it is much more likely that said significant results are false positives.

-You can limit the risk of false positives if you only test the segments that are the most meaningful.
-The higher false discovery rate arises when you are searching for significant results among many segments.
+You can limit the risk of false positives if you only test the most meaningful segments.
+The higher false discovery rate arises when you search for significant results among many segments.

 Novelty effect and statistical significance